danielsaidi/Vandelay/README.md

 - `PasteboardExporter` - imports `strings` from the pasteboard
 - `UrlExporter` - imports `strings` & `data` from custom urls

+You can extend Vandelay with custom importers as well.

 When importing, the same goes as when exporting: data is more powerful, but strings are more universal.

 ## Dropbox Support

-You can add Dropbox support with [VandelayDropbox](vandelaydropbox).
+You can add Dropbox support with [VandelayDropbox](VandelayDropbox).
+It lets you export and import data to/from Dropbox.

 ## QR Code support

-You can add QR code scanning support with [VandelayQR](vandelayqr).
+You can add QR code scanning support with [VandelayQR](VandelayQR).
+It lets you import data by scanning QR codes.

-## Example App
+## Demo App

 Vandelay comes with an example app, that lets you export and import an easily managed collection of todo items (strings) and photos (data).

-Before you can run the example app, you have to install `Carthage` and run `carthage update --platform iOS`.
-This will setup all dependencies.
-You can then open the Vandelay project and run the app.

 ### Dropbox Support

-The example app has support for [VandelayDropbox](vandelaydropbox).
-It is disabled by default, but can be enabled with these steps:
+The demo app has support for [VandelayDropbox](VandelayDropbox).
+It's disabled by default, but can be enabled with these steps:

 * Add `github "danielsaidi/VandelayDropbox"` to `Cartfile`.
 * Run `carthage update --platform iOS --cache-builds`